 Seahawks mailbag: More on Julio Jones.
-And what’s next for Marquise Blair and Cody Barton?
+And what next for Marquise Blair and Cody Barton?

 Q: Jim_Rothman asked: ”If we trade for Julio and they want players in the trade, who do we give them?’’

-A: To briefly reiterate the situation here, the Falcons are reportedly looking to trade the 32-year-old, certain Hall of Fame receiver because A, he wants out; and B, the Falcons are in rebuilding mode and need to open up some cap space (Jones is due a guaranteed salary of $15.3 million in 2021).
+A: To briefly reiterate the situation here, the Falcons are reportedly looking to trade the 32-year-old, certain Hall of Fame receiver because A, he wants out; and B, the Falcons are in rebuilding mode and need to open up some cap space.
+Jones is due a guaranteed salary of $15.3 million in 2021.

 There was one ESPN report over the weekend of Seattle having “discussions’’ about trading for Jones.
 Another ESPN report this week characterized those discussions as Seattle doing its usual “due diligence’’ and noted that the Seahawks would probably ask Jones to redo his deal, with Seattle having just a little over $7 million in available cap space for 2021.

-The Falcons are also said to be wanting a first-round pick, something Seattle doesn’t have for the 2021 season.
-Reports conflict on whether the Falcons have gotten offers of a first-round pick — it seems as if the Falcons would have made a deal if they had — with most thinking Atlanta will have to settle for a second-rounder.
+The Falcons are also said to want a first-round pick, something Seattle doesn’t have for the 2021 season.
+Reports conflict on whether the Falcons have gotten offers for a first-round pick — it seems as if the Falcons would have made a deal if they had — with most thinking Atlanta will have to settle for a second-rounder.

-With teams about to head into the summer, there isn’t necessarily much urgency for Atlanta to do something and there’s a lot of conjecture that the Falcons could wait this one out a while.
+With teams about to head into the summer, there isn’t necessarily much urgency for Atlanta to do something.
 Recall Seattle’s trades the last two years for Jamal Adams and Jadeveon Clowney took place either right before training camp (Adams) or a week before the season (Clowney).

-To answer the specific question where, I don’t think the Falcons want players.
-With a new coach and GM, Atlanta seems to be in starting over mode (though yes, having Matt Ryan under contract at a huge cap number the next three years seems to run counter to that).
+To answer the specific question of who, I don’t think the Falcons want players.
+With a new coach and GM, Atlanta seems to be in starting over mode (though having Matt Ryan under contract at a huge cap number the next three years seems to counter that).

 And they are definitely in cost- and cap-cutting mode.

-So, what Atlanta appears to want is draft picks.
-If they took players, I’d imagine they would be young, inexpensive ones, which I wouldn’t think Seattle would want to give up.
+So, Atlanta appears to want draft picks.
+If they took players, I’d imagine they would be young, inexpensive ones, who I wouldn’t think Seattle would want to give up.

 Seattle was able to deal two players for Clowney — one, a young player still on his rookie deal in Jacob Martin who the Seahawks probably regret dealing now.
-I don’t think the Seahawks would want to do that again.
+I don’t think the Seahawks want to do that again.

 Q: est5454 asked: “Why would the Seahawks be interested in Jones when the more pressing need and potentially better fit would be to add an offensive lineman like Schwartz?’’